Rarity in an idyllic top location: Charming Gerner town house from around 1900 with west-facing garden

 - Leaf guards on both rain gutters

-Böcklinstrasse forms the historic core of the Gerner villa colony.
-From 1892, Heilmann und Littmann, one of Germany's leading construction companies, developed this picturesque new quarter and built the first townhouses here.
-At that time, the quarter was still just outside the city gates and offered a wealthy, educated clientele a residential environment with the character of a garden city.
-Heilmann und Littmann engaged renowned architects for the designs and plans.
-Great emphasis was placed on individual house types and diverse architecture, predominantly in country house style.
-Heilmann and Littmann were also active in Altbogenhausen, where the Prinzregententheater was built under their direction alongside stately townhouses.
-In 1899, the Gern villa colony was incorporated into the city of Munich.
-As Gern was spared major destruction during the Second World War and numerous houses in the surrounding area have been extensively restored in recent years, this highly desirable residential area has almost the same charm as when it was built.
+Böcklinstraße forms the historic core of the Gerner villa colony.
+From 1892 onwards, Heilmann und Littmann, one of Germany's leading construction companies, developed this picturesque new neighborhood and built the first townhouses here.
+At that time, the neighborhood was still located outside the city gates and offered a wealthy, educated clientele a residential environment with a garden city character.
+Heilmann und Littmann hired renowned architects for the designs and planning.
+Great importance was attached to individual house types and diverse architecture, predominantly in the country house style.
+Heilmann und Littmann were also active in Altbogenhausen, under their direction, stately townhouses and the Prinzregententheater were built there.
+In 1899, the villa colony of Gern was incorporated into the city of Munich.
+Since Gern was spared major destruction during World War II and numerous houses in the surrounding area have been extensively restored in recent years, this highly sought-after residential area retains almost the same charm it had when it was built.

-All stores for daily needs are within easy walking distance.
+All shops for daily needs are within easy walking distance.
 There are various daycare centers (including bilingual ones) to choose from.
-The renowned Nymphenburg private schools and the Maria Ward schools (each with grammar and secondary school branches) are within walking and cycling distance.
-Sports clubs with soccer, field hockey, tennis and squash facilities, a yoga and dance studio, the Dante outdoor pool and the nearby Olympic Park offer families a perfect, intact environment.
-The "Gern" subway station is around five minutes' walk away and offers excellent public transport connections.
+The renowned Nymphenburg private schools and the Maria Ward schools (each with a grammar school and a secondary school branch) are within walking or cycling distance.
+Sports clubs offering soccer, hockey, tennis, and squash, a yoga and dance studio, the Dante outdoor pool, and the nearby Olympic Park offer families a perfect, intact environment.
+The "Gern" subway station, about a five-minute walk away, provides optimal access to public transportation.

 Other offers nearby